 ESL EFL Speaking Activity - Pre-intermediate - 20 Minutes

-ESL EFL Writing and Speaking Activity - Pre-intermediate - 35 Minutes
+ESL EFL Speaking Activity - Intermediate - 45 Minutes

 ESL EFL Speaking Activity - Intermediate - 40 Minutes

-This job interview activity helps students practice asking and answering present perfect questions.
+This fun job interview activity helps students review present perfect question and answer forms.
 The students are told that they are going to conduct job interviews using the present perfect tense.
 The class is divided into pairs.
 One student is the interviewer and the other is the interviewee.
 Each interviewee is given a role card.
-On the interviewee’s role card is the reason why they are unemployable.
-The interviewer’s job is to ask questions using the present perfect.
-They have to try to think of the right question to find out their partner’s secret.
-The interviewees are not allowed to lie, but they can try to avoid difficult questions.
-After the interviews are complete, the interviewers say whether they would employ the people they interviewed.
+The interviewee’s role card shows the reason why they are unemployable.
+The job interviewer’s task is to ask present perfect questions and try to think of the right question to find out their partner’s secret, e.g. 'How many jobs have you had?'
+'Have you ever been fired?'
+'How long have you been unemployed?'
+Etc. The interviewees answer their partner's questions and are not allowed to lie, but they can try to avoid difficult questions.
+After the interviews are complete, the interviewers guess why their partner is unemployable.
 Finally, the interviewees reveal their secrets.